followingthefasciaplane/fgd-comparator-ent-index/README.md

 Made for https://rampsliders.wiki/doku.php?id=mapping:conversion

 You can modify the python script to generate your own json data for your own purposes, or for different FGDs.
+You don't really need to modify it, simply just replace the FGDs.